Mariamkassab/DevOps-Project-with-Flask-app/README.md

 1. The **Flask app** is packaged into a Docker container
 2. Infrastructure (e.g. cloud resources, networking) is defined in **Terraform**
 3. Kubernetes manifests (in `k8s/`) deploy the app on a cluster
-4. CI/CD pipelines automate build → test → deploy
+4. CI/CD pipelines automate App, and infra deploying
 5. Monitoring stack captures metrics and logs (e.g. Prometheus, Grafana)

 You can extend or swap out any component (for example use Helm charts, or another tooling stack).